School climate: Mental health and social-emotional well-being

 Studies have shown that school climate can directly affect students' mental health and social-emotional well-being.
 The quality of life within a school setting can promote the healthy social and emotional development of students.
 Many aspects linked to a positive school climate such as the ones described above (e.g. school belonging, respect for student opinions, and supportive relationships) are factors directly related in student psychological functioning.
 For instance, in a study that examined adolescents' perceptions of several dimensions of school climate, researchers emotional support from teachers and the promotion of autonomy and discussion were linked to fewer depressive symptoms in adolescents.
 When students perceive their classroom rules, school discipline, and overall school safety as fair, they are less likely to experience feelings of loneliness, anxiety, and depression (Grapham et al., 2006; Ozer & Weinstein, 2004).
 A positive school climate can also help students coping with social-emotional issues to develop resiliency.

 Research findings have also shown that a negative school climate can have detrimental effects on students' psychological and social-emotional well-being, leading to mental health problems.
 For example, a higher incidence of conflict in schools is linked to a higher rate of childhood mental health disorders.
 A negative school climate can also make existing social-emotional difficulties worse, and these effects can be long-term.
 For example, the severity of a student's mental health problems can increase over time if classroom conditions do not improve.
 In a study of middle school adolescents' perceptions of school climate and its effect on psychological health, researchers found that dimensions of school climate (safety, relationships, connectedness, sense of belonging, etc.) and psychological and emotional health declined over three years.
 Additionally, declines in school climate were linked to declines in students' psychological adjustment.
+Posselt and Lipson found, in 2016, that those who perceived their classroom environments as highly competitive had a 37% higher chance of developing depression and a 69% higher chance of developing anxiety.